BrianP8701/swarmstar/journal.md

-Remember when we terminate a node we dont just go up to the most recent fork in the tree. some managers didnt do inparralel at break but had a plan with steps so u need to pass back to them
+Remember when we terminate a node we dont just go up to the most recent fork in the tree. some managers didnt do inparallel at break but had a plan with steps so u need to pass back to them